What is the Judicial Inquiry Board?

 How do I file a Complaint against a judge?

-You may write a letter detailing what the judge did that you believe constitutes misconduct or indicates incapacity.
-You must provide the judge's first and last name; the case number and name (if your complaint concerns a court case); type of case (e.g. criminal, domestic relations, small claims); your relationship to the case (e.g. plaintiff, defendant, witness); the names of any witnesses, including attorneys; date(s), time(s), and location of the misconduct; and your first and last name, address, and telephone number.
+You may write a letter describing the claimed misconduct or physical/mental disability.
+In your letter, you must provide your first and last name, address, and telephone number; the judge's first and last name; the city and county where your cases is/was being heard; the case number and name (if your complaint concerns a court case); type of case (example: Criminal, Domestic Relations, Small Claims); your relationship to the case (example: Plaintiff, Defendant, Witness); the name, address, and telephone number of witnesses and attorneys; and the date(s), time(s), and location of the judge's alleged misconduct.

 Does the Board accept anonymous Complaints?